a-nadeem9/Breast-Histopathology-Classification/README.md

 # Breast Histopathology Classification

-A notebook-based comparison of simple deep learning models for benign vs. malignant breast histopathology image classification.
+A comparison of simple deep learning models for benign vs. malignant breast histopathology image classification.

 The analysis uses FastAI/PyTorch to compare: